 Eating disorders are abnormal eating behaviours, which include anorexia and bulimia.
-Anorexia is defined as the refusal to reach or to keep a weight that is considered to be the minimum required for a person's height and age.
-Bulimia is an eating pattern of repeated occurrences of binge eating followed by attempts to keep from gaining weight.
+Anorexia is defined as the refusal to reach or keep a weight considered to be the minimum required for a person's height and age.
+Bulimia is an eating pattern of repeated binge eating patterns followed by attempts to keep from gaining weight.

 Individuals with eating problems often attempt to keep this information secret from parents or friends.
-Therefore, other family members or friends must sometimes bring a young person’s abnormal eating behaviour to their parents’ attention, or they must talk directly with the individual about these issues.
+Therefore, other family members or friends must sometimes bring a young person's abnormal eating behaviour to their parents' attention or talk directly with the individual about these issues.
 The individual can then be encouraged to seek proper professional help.

-A mental health professional makes a diagnosis of an eating disorder by taking a careful personal history from the client/patient and other available family members.
-It is important that the therapist learn the details of that person's life.
+A mental health professional diagnoses an eating disorder by taking a careful personal history from the client/patient and other available family members.
+The therapist must learn the details of that person's life.
 No laboratory tests are required to make a diagnosis of an eating disorder.
 However, in addition to the personal history, anorexia is diagnosed by obtaining body weight.
-A person must lose at least fifteen percent (15%) of her ideal weight in order to be diagnosed with anorexia.
+A person must lose at least fifteen percent (15%) of her ideal weight to be diagnosed with anorexia.
 A growing child can be anorexic if he/she fails to attain eighty-five percent (85%) of the ideal body weight.

 It is very important not to overlook a physical illness that might mimic or contribute to an eating disorder.
 If there is any question that the individual might have a physical problem, the mental health professional should recommend a complete physical examination by a medical doctor.
 Laboratory tests might be necessary as a part of the physical workup.

 The treatment for eating disorders includes individual and/or group psychotherapy.
-Therapy focuses on education about the harmful effects of starvation, purging behaviors, and excessive exercise.
-Therapy also aims to improve the individual’s self-esteem and acceptance of a healthy body image.
-The use of medication may be helpful to control symptoms of obsessions, compulsions, anxiety, and depression which are often associated with the eating disorders.
+Therapy focuses on education about the harmful effects of starvation, purging behaviours, and excessive exercise.
+Therapy also aims to improve the individual's self-esteem and acceptance of a healthy body image.
+Medication may help control symptoms of obsessions, compulsions, anxiety, and depression which are often associated with eating disorders.